Broker-Dealers and Sales Representatives

 - The Colorado Securities Act does contain licensing exemptions for firms and individuals.
 Exemptions for broker-dealers, sales representatives, investment advisers, and investment adviser representatives can be found in 11-51-402, C.R.S.

-- NOTE: The broker-dealer and sales representative pages have been created to provide you with the responses to questions frequently addressed to Licensing Staff in regards to the licensing of broker-dealers and sales representatives in the State of Colorado.
+NOTE: The broker-dealer firm and sales representative pages have been created to provide you with the responses to questions frequently addressed to Licensing Staff in regards to the licensing of broker-dealer firms and sales representatives in the State of Colorado.

 It is impossible to address all licensing questions; therefore, the reader is invited to review the Colorado Securities Act, the Colorado Securities Rules (Code of Colorado Regulations at 3 CCR 704-1), or contact a member of the staff for additional information at (303) 894-2320.